abhi5455/HireNex/README.md

 ## Overview

-I built an automated resume processing system that receives resumes via WhatsApp, extracts candidate information using AI, and organizes the data in Google Sheets.
+An automated resume processing system that receives resumes via WhatsApp, extracts candidate information using AI, and organizes the data in Google Sheets.
 The entire workflow happens in real-time with no manual intervention required.

 ## Approach